 On Facebook?
 Check out this blog’s public page there for daily snippets of wisdom and other musings from the world’s great thinkers and artists, accompanied by lovely photography. http://www.facebook.com/TraversingBlog

-Deep appreciation to photographer Elizabeth Haslam, whose photos grace the rotating banner at the top of this page.
-Some rights reserved under Creative Commons licensing, see more at:
+Elizabeth Haslam, whose photos (except for the books) grace the rotating banner at top of page.

-Photo of child in tunnel by Norbert Eder, Graz, Austria, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/norberteder/
+Photo of child in tunnel by Norbert Eder, Graz, Austria https://www.flickr.com/photos/norberteder/

-Abstract art work by Jeremy Rotsztain, Portland, Oregon, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/mantissa/
+Abstract art work by Jeremy Rotsztain, Portland, Oregon https://www.flickr.com/photos/mantissa/

-Photo of detail from the Portonaccio Sarcophagus, circa 180 A.D., on display at the Museo Nazionale Romano, Rome, courtesy of Nick Thompson, some rights reserved under Creative Commons licensing, see more at: https://www.flickr.com/photos/pelegrino/
+Photo of detail from the Portonaccio Sarcophagus, circa 180 A.D., on display at the Museo Nazionale Romano, Rome, courtesy of Nick Thompson https://www.flickr.com/photos/pelegrino/

 Avenue des Champs–Elysées photo from stock agency, photographer unknown